Earl Ellis (swim coach)

-Earl N. Ellis (b.
-February 10, 1936) was an All-American high school and collegiate swimmer best known for coaching the University of Washington Huskies swim team as a Head Coach from 1969 to 1998.
-Ellis was trained as a collegiate swimmer by Hall of Fame Coach David A. Armbruster at the University of Iowa and Donald A. Duncan at the University of Puget Sound.
+Earl N. Ellis (born February 10, 1936) is an American swimmer and coach who was the head coach of the University of Washington Huskies swim team from 1969 to 1998.
+He received All-American honors as a swimmer from the University of Iowa.

+He was trained as a collegiate swimmer by David Armbruster at the University of Iowa and Donald A. Duncan at the University of Puget Sound.
 Primarily during his time at the University of Washington, Ellis coached seven swimmers who participated in the Olympics.
 Four of the Olympians he trained earned medals when including Lynn Colella who he unofficially trained while she attended the University of Washington from 1968 to 1972.
-Robin Backhaus, a 1972 Olympic medalist in butterfly, did not enroll and swim at the University of Washington, under Coach Ellis until the following year.
+Robin Backhaus, a 1972 Olympic medalist in butterfly, did not enroll and swim at the University of Washington, under Ellis until the following year.
 As of 1998, Ellis had one of the longest career tenures of any Washington coach.

-High school era swimming
+Early life and career

-Ellis was born on February 10, 1936 in Lewiston, Idaho.
-He grew up in Mount Vernon, Washington, and attended Mount Vernon High School where he was an All American swimmer in two years of competition.
+Ellis was born on February 10, 1936, in Lewiston, Idaho.
+He grew up in Mount Vernon, Washington, and attended Mount Vernon High School where he was an All-American swimmer in two years of competition.
 A two sport athlete, Ellis ran the half mile for Mount Vernon High's track team once a week, but lacked the time to train as a runner.
 At 15, on January 16, 1952, Ellis set a Washington High School State record in the 200-yard freestyle with a time of 2:12.7 in a winning meet against Highline High School at the Mount Vernon YMCA Pool.

 At the Spokane Chronicle-Park Department's August 1952 Swimming and Diving Championships, he won two events representing Mount Vernon High, the 150-yard Individual Medley in 1:48, and the 50-yard backstroke in 32.4, and placed second in the 220 yard freestyle.
 Ellis also swam representing the Mount Vernon YMCA, and in July 1953 won the Green Lake Mile swim in a time of 24:23.2.
 As a High School Senior at the Washington State Swimming Championship on March 13, 1954, Ellis set a state meet record swimming the 200-yard freestyle in a record time of 2:02.4, and the 150-yard medley in a record time of 1:36.8.
 As a strong team contributor, on March 8, 1954, his Mount Vernon High School team defeated the University of Washington Freshman swimming team 39–36 in a meet in Seattle, where Ellis won both the 100 and 200-yard freestyle events.